The Sanskrit Heritage Site

 the Zen computational linguistics toolkit.
 This toolkit is a library

-of programs implemented in Pidgin ML, functional core of the
+of programs implemented in the

 Objective Caml